lawrence1986/printfB/README.md

 | ` 7.
 The big print gives and the small print takes away
 ` | Handle the following flag characters for non-custom conversion specifiers: +, space, #|
 | ` 8.
 Sarcasm is lost in print
-` | Handle the following length modifiers for non-custom conversion specifiers: I, h|
+` | Handle the following lengthgth modifiers for non-custom conversion specifiers: I, h|
 | ` 9.
 Print some money and give it to us for the rain forests
 ` | Handle the field width for non-custom conversion specifiers.|
 | ` 10.
-The negative is the equivalent of the composer's score, and the print the performance
+The negative is the equivalengtht of the composer's score, and the print the performance
 ` | Handle the precision for non-custom conversion specifiers.|
 | ` 11.
 It's depressing when you're still around and your albums are out of print
 ` | Handle the 0 flag character for non-custom conversion specifiers.|